 They include Kate Bush, who has recently come back after 35 years to perform a series of concerts in 2014.
-Dubbed Before the Dawn, this two and a half-hour concert at Hammersmith Apollo in London drew a lot of attention from fans who were eager to view an artist that had not been seen performing live for years.
-However, how much did Kate Bush tickets cost for these comparably few and therefore highly glamorous concerts?
+Dubbed Before the Dawn, this two-and-a-half-hour concert at Hammersmith Apollo in London drew a lot of attention from fans who were eager to view an artist who had not been seen performing live for years.
+However, how much did Kate Bush's tickets cost for these comparably few and therefore highly glamorous concerts?
 Let's break it down.

 When the Before the Dawn shows were being planned back in March 2014, tickets were released to the public for sale at £49 to £135, depending on the position of the chair.
 While the tickets closest to the stage cost £150, the basic tickets at the higher levels of Apollo's tiers cost just £49 or £65.
 Seated tickets in front of the pit were £135, whereas premium standing and seated tickets in lower and middle price brackets were between £85 and £135.